m4lt3/theatre_planner/README.md

 ### Could
 - [ ] Forgot Password link
-- [ ] Individual files for a scene
 - [ ] Remember me
+- [ ] Revers dates (Director says which scenes are practiced when, others get a schedule)

 ## License